 *evaluate your own level of recovery when deciding upon activities to do.
 Some, such as going to a concert or anything where the temptation to drink can be higher, should be avoided if you’re newer in recovery or attending solo.
 Also consider taking another sober person with you.

 Volunteer – one of the best ways to give back after the destruction that can some with active addiction is to volunteer.
 There are tons of opportunities available.
 Simply Google “how can I volunteer” and results should show up for your area.
 You can also use the site Volunteer Match to search in your area.

-Visit parks/nature – There’s something magical about getting out into nature.
+Visit parks/nature – For me, this is probably one of the best ways to have fun sober.
+There’s something magical about getting out into nature.
 Go on a hike, visit a park, or just spend some time outside in the fresh air.

 Get active – I did no unnecessary physical activity whatsoever while I was drinking.
 Waking up after blackouts was not conducive to living a healthy lifestyle, but once I removed that from my life, I found the energy to get out and get moving.
 I joined a gym or I simply went outside for a run and it was amazing.
 Another thing you can look into is joining a team sport (soccer, dodgeball, etc.) so that you have the support of friends.